Do I need a virtual COM port for my device setup?

 Trying to connect new hardware that says a virtual COM port might be required.
 Not sure when or why I’d actually need one or how it works with USB devices.
 Can anyone explain if and when virtual COM ports are necessary?
 Any help is appreciated, want to avoid connection issues.

-Ever set up a device, only to realize—surprise!—your machine’s missing the hardware to make those fancy serial ports work?
+Ever set up a device, only to realize your machine’s missing the hardware to make serial ports work?
 That’s where Virtual COM ports come into play.
-Think of them as the digital ghosts of serial past: no soldering, no dust bunnies, and zero arguments with IT about legacy hardware procurement.

 If you need a workaround when hardware isn’t an option, or if your gear is somewhere between a museum piece and essential infrastructure, these Virtual COM ports will let you keep things humming without living in the past.